-6. Please describe the best practices used in greater utilizing technology and any challenges your agency faces in this area.
+- 6. Optional Please describe: - Best practices used in greater utilizing technology - Any challenges your agency faces in this area

-Answer: During the reporting period, NEH launched its redesigned and updated website.
+Answer: In September 2018, NEH launched its redesigned and updated website.
 The new website features improved layout and navigability so that potential FOIA requestors can easily locate and view records that NEH has already posted, and also quickly learn how to request NEH records pursuant to FOIA.
 In addition, NEH recently refined the "search" feature of its website so that users can now filter and sort results by keywords and topic areas; this makes it easier for potential FOIA requestors to locate records and information NEH has already made available to the public.
 Furthermore, NEH ensures that every page of its website, including posted material, is accessible on mobile devices.